 Residence halls, with the exception of graduate housing and Tribe Square, are not open for occupancy during the Semester Break.
 In addition, only selected buildings are open for the Thanksgiving Break (Cabell, Graduate Complex, Language Houses in the Randolph Complex, Lodges, Ludwell, Nicholas, Reves, Tazewell, Tribe Square and all Fraternity and Sorority Houses).
 Students are encouraged to plan ahead and make alternate arrangements during this time.
 Residence Halls remain open during both Fall and Spring Breaks.

-Graduating residents must check out by Noon on Monday, May 12, 2014.
+Graduating residents must check out by Noon on the Monday after gradaution.
 Non-graduating residents must check out within 48 hours after the completion of their last final exam.

 In compliance with the requirements of the Commonwealth of Virginia, all residence halls are smoke-free.
 Residents and their guests must refrain from smoking at any time they are physically present on the hall, including private residence rooms.
 All smoking must occur at least 25 feet from any building.